Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Artemis.md

 |:--------------:|:------------:|:---------:|:--------:|:----------:|
 |       1        |      1       |   1 CT    |    -     | 40 Meters |

-Enchant an arrow to deal bonus damage.
+Enchant a projectile to deal bonus damage.
 Your next projectile becomes an enchanted magic missile that never misses.
 Deals bonus <mark style="background: #930000A6;">1d6</mark> [[Combat Mechanics#Magic Damage |magic damage]], and ***Marks*** the target
 (Uses ammunition)